 The Matchback report ties your mailed or emailed audience to actual giving.
-Use it to answer questions like “How did this appeal perform?” and “Which donor segments responded?”
+Use it to answer questions like "How did this appeal perform?" and "Which donor segments responded best?"

 Use this article when…